chipjarred/JSONRPC/README.md

 Unlike `JSONRPCSession` instances, which connect immediately, `JSONRPCServer`s must be started after creation.
 This is to allow the host program to set up anything else it may need before accepting connections.
 To start accepting connections, just call the `start()` method.

-Let's create  server that handles the requests the client from our previous example sends.
+Let's create a server that handles the requests the client from our previous example sends.
 Since our client can respond to `"make_tea"` requests as well, we'll send that request whenever we receive a `"set"` notification indicating that the sender is confused:

 ```swift
 import NIX